Showing posts with label poems. Show all posts

 He met the great love of his life here, late 1787, Agnes McLahose (or his Clarinda) – who he wrote many letters to, and his great parting song Ae Fond Kiss.

 As I walked around the Scottish art galleries – I thought ‘which’ Scotland are we emboldening and remembering here?
 After the first section covering the romantic period, I entered the brighter more modern period, with the windows open to the east Princes street gardens views and which display some of Scotland’s great impressionist artists – The Glasgow Boys, James Guthrie, John Lavery, William Macgregor: The Scottish Colourists, John Peploe, John Fergusson, Francis Cadell, Leslie Hunter.
-An memorable display.
+A memorable display.

 Burns was influenced by the Ossian poems of James MacPherson, as the first Scots bard – and also by the other great Scots poets.
-Burns was writing and collecting Scots poems before Scott, in fact he met a young Walter Scott at an Edinburgh literary party, after which Scott wore about Burns.
+Burns was writing and collecting Scots poems before Scott, in fact he met a young sixteen year old Walter Scott at an Edinburgh literary party, after which Scott wore about Burns.

 * * * *